 traits.
 But I do find it helpful to go back to the basics in how these

 12 seasons formed in the first place.
 It may simplify for you as well,

-as to how 4 seasons evolved into 12.
+as to how 4 seasons evolved into 12, then 16.
 Also, it is 'going back to the 4 original seasons' which is how most color analyses begins if it does not follow the dominant/secondary method.